jeffqchen/Saturn8DINMod/README.md

 This is a mod design with a PCB and a 3D printed shroud, for replacing a broken 10-pin mini DIN AV port on a Sega Saturn with an 8-pin mini DIN port.
 It will output an RGBS video signal and stereo audio, conforming to the XRGB pinout.

 <img src="./Pics/XRGB_pinout.jpg" width="300px" />

+This design has been verified only on VA 2& 3, as well as the V-Saturn.
+If your Saturn is from a different model, the metal shield might be incompatible with the 3D-printed piece.
+You might need to trim the piece in order for it to fit (or you could provide me with some measurements so I can design a compatible one.)

 -------------
 ## Explanation